Charlotte-Urbanist-Social-Club/bylaws/Articles of Incorporation.md

 Qualifications for Membership and rules governing the behavior of Members within the Club shall be recorded in the Bylaws.

-## Clubhouse

-We seek to establish a Clubhouse for the benefit of our Members.

-Our first plan for a Clubhouse will be to seek to rent office or retail space.

 ## Amendments

 Amendments to these Articles of Incorporation shall require an affirmative vote by a majority of Directors and by two-thirds of the Members of the Club.